mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 ### Getting the tModLoader code for the first time
 ___
 1. Clone this repository
-    * (Temporary Extra Step) Download Terraria 1.3.5.2 from steam:
+    * (Temporary Extra Step) Download Terraria 1.3.5.3 from steam:
-        * **Warning: As of February 2020, it seems 1.3.5.2 is no longer downloadable with this method, you may have to get the exe file from someone who has downloaded it previously.
-Alternatively, you can use 'DepotDownloader' with the following command: `depotdownloader -app 105600 -depot 105601 -manifest 4963288974433434036`.**
         * In your web browser or file explorer, paste `steam://open/console` and hit enter.
 (You may have to confirm that you want to open Steam Client Bootstrapper) This will bring up the steam console prompt
-        * Paste `download_depot 105600 105601 4963288974433434036` into the prompt and press enter. ([Image](https://i.imgur.com/fg2WVRM.png)) This will start a download of the Terraria 1.3.5.2 files
+        * Paste `download_depot 105600 105601 8115792227484220109` into the prompt and press enter. ([Image](https://i.imgur.com/fg2WVRM.png)) This will start a download of the Terraria 1.3.5.3 files
         * Wait until your download has finished.
 The console won't give much feedback, and the download might be slower than normal steam downloads, but you should see network activity in Library->Downloads.
-You'll know it is done when you see `Depot download complete : "C:\Program Files (x86)\Steam\steamapps\content\app_105600\depot_105601" (10431 files, manifest 4963288974433434036)` in the steam console window.
+You'll know it is done when you see `Depot download complete : "C:\Program Files (x86)\Steam\steamapps\content\app_105600\depot_105601" (10431 files, manifest 8115792227484220109)` in the steam console window.
 This can take an hour or more because of the slow download server.
         * You'll need to use this version of Terraria when you select vanilla Terraria.exe in step 3 below.
 You can leave the files in `C:\Program Files (x86)\Steam\steamapps\content\app_105600\depot_105601` or move them to a convenient location.
 2. Open setup.bat in the root folder
     * If setup.bat won't open, you must unblock all the files in the cloned repository
     * If you get an error that mentions File Cannot be Found, you might need to make sure `msbuild` is on your `PATH`.
 For a VS 2019 install, this should be in `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin`, so add that to your `PATH`.
 If you don't know how to edit your `PATH`, google it.
 Make sure to restart setup.bat after editing your PATH for it to take effect.
-3. Select your vanilla terraria.exe (must be vanilla) ([See example](https://i.imgur.com/MccGyvB.png)) Remember that this needs to be the 1.3.5.2 version of Terraria that we downloaded earlier in step 1.
+3. Select your vanilla terraria.exe (must be vanilla) ([See example](https://i.imgur.com/MccGyvB.png)) Remember that this needs to be the 1.3.5.3 version of Terraria that we downloaded earlier in step 1.
 4. Click on 'Setup' (top left button)
     * **Warning:** decompilation can take several hours to complete depending on your hardware.
 It's also likely that your computer **completely freezes** during the process, mainly once it hits NPC.cs It is recommended that you enable the 'Single Decompile Thread' option ([See example](https://i.imgur.com/6mBbZnQ.png)) if you don't have very high end hardware.
 It's unwise to even attempt a decompile if you have less than 8 GB RAM.
 Having an SSD, powerful CPU and a high amount of RAM will significantly speed up the decompilation process.
 5. When decompilation is complete, verify that you have these folders: